 Ordinarily, you must get your care from providers who contract with us.
-If you receive care outside our service area, we will pay only for emergency care.
-We will not pay for any other health care services.
+If you receive care outside our service area, we will pay only for emergency care benefits.
+We will not pay for any other health care services out of our service area unless the services have prior plan approval.